huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Now that you are used to data recording, you can record a bigger dataset for training.
 A good hello world task consists in grasping an object at various locations and placing it in a bin.
 We recommend to record a minimum of 50 episodes with 10 episodes per location, to not move the cameras and to grasp with a consistent behavior.

 In the next sections, you will train your neural network.
-Once it can grasp pretty well, you can introduce slightly more variance in during data collection such as more grasp locations, various grasping behaviors, various positions for the cameras, etc.
+Once it can grasp pretty well, you can introduce slightly more variance during data collection such as more grasp locations, various grasping behaviors, various positions for the cameras, etc.

+Don't be greedy or it won't work!

+In the coming months, we plan to add a fundational model for robotics.
+We expect that finetuning it will lead to stronger generalization abilities.

 ### Visualize all episodes